Philippines for the |

 as "ganador" to sire a bloodline of genetic killers.
 To the

-the masa, it is familiar exercise of pondering the lost wages,
+the masa, it is the all too familiar exercise of pondering the lost wages,

 the "so close" and "what ifs," at the same time